PhantomDraft/phantomdraft.github.io/content/en/posts/2024 wrap-up-notable releases and events.md

 As 2024 comes to an end, I’d like to highlight some intriguing releases and events.
 Keep in mind, this is strictly my personal selection, and I’m well aware of its limited scope.
 Don’t hold it against me if I missed something interesting—feel free to share your thoughts in the comments!

 In an ideal world, I would have written a review for every mentioned project, but life isn’t perfect.
 I’ve been busy, and my reviews this year have been limited.
-I promise to catch up next year!
+I promise to catch up next year—follow me on <a href="https://www.facebook.com/phantomdrafts/" target="_blank">Facebook</a> so you don’t miss them!

 ## The Year of Anticipated Releases